eliranwong/toolmate/latest_changes.md

 * implemented the new tool selection agent to all other backends

-* TODO: check backward compatibility of letmedoit mode
+* check backward compatibility of letmedoit mode

 # Version 0.3.40